Mercedes-Benz UK Faces £365m Loss as Mis-Sold Car Finance Scandal Deepens

 Standing up and speaking out

 As people have learned more about how car finance worked in the past, many have taken a closer look at their own agreements.
-Some have decided to submit claims, including PCP claims, after realising the terms might not have been as clear as they originally thought.
+Some have decided to submit car finance claims, including PCP claims, after realising the terms might not have been as clear as they originally thought.
 Some had assumed the deals were straightforward, only to learn later that commission payments between dealers and lenders may have affected the cost, without this being clearly explained at the time.

 Mercedes-Benz is not the only company involved, but the scale of its losses has brought the issue into the spotlight.
 The company has now put aside more than £400 million to prepare for possible compensation payouts [2].
 Other lenders are likely to follow, with some analysts saying this could become the most costly redress scheme in the UK since the PPI crisis.